spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/using-datavolumes.md

       url: "docker://gcr.io/spectro-images-public/release/vm-dashboard/os/ubuntu-container-disk:22.04"
 ```

-Possible `source` options are described in the [CDI Datavolumes documentation](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/datavolumes.md#source).
+Possible `source` options are described in the [CDI DataVolumes documentation](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/datavolumes.md#source).
 The example above uses the `registry` source to import the data from a container disk on an external Docker registry.

 Note 2 important aspects of this DataVolume:
 * It sets an annotation to prevent deleting the `DataVolume` object after if finishes the import process.
 This is necessary to prevent Palette from continuously recreating the `DataVolume` object, resulting in error messages.